 College of Swords Bard Gameplay Tips and Tricks

-The following list are gameplay, combat, tips and tricks for playing a Bard effectively in Baldur’s Gate 3:
+The following list is 10 gameplay, combat, tips, and tricks for playing a Bard effectively in Baldur’s Gate 3:

-- Inspire Allies: Constantly use Combat Inspiration during and prior to a fight to give them a massive advantage.
+1. Inspire Allies: Constantly use Combat Inspiration during and before a fight to give them a massive advantage.

-- Environment Protection: Use line of sight, hide and dash to avoid extra damage from melee aggressors as Bards are not equipped for frontline fighting.
+3. Environment Protection: Use line of sight, hide, and dash to avoid extra damage from melee aggressors as Bards are not equipped for frontline fighting.

-- Rest Constantly: Constantly return to camp for a full rest so you enter with a full the complement of spell slots.
+6. Rest Constantly: Constantly return to camp for a full rest so you enter with a full complement of spell slots.

-- Use Skills: Check your dice roll score by hovering over in a dialogue check to see what gives you the best advantage.
+10. Use Skills: Check your dice roll score by hovering over a dialogue check to see what gives you the best advantage.

 Remember, this build guide serves as a foundation, and you can always adapt it to suit your preferences and the needs of your campaign.
 Enjoy playing as a formidable Best Baldur’s Gate 3 College of Swords Bard Build Guide!